William Bryant Barlow and Nancy Herrington /Harrington

 burial in the Lee and Jordan Cemetery, Jones Co Mississippi.
 He

-had previously been married to Nancy Hall.
+married to Nancy Hall after Elizabeth's death.
 [Jordan

 Elizabeth bore no children